James-McTighe/chem_279_final_project/README.md

-# chem_279_final_project
+# Chem 279 Final Project - Steepest Descent Optimizer Feature Branch

-## Instructions (Rough Draft WIP)
+## Optimizer Instructions

-1. build image with bash build_image.sh
+1. Open Dev Container in VS code or build image with bash build_image.sh
-2. run interactive session with bash interactive.sh
+2. run interactive session with bash interactive.sh if not utilizing Dev Container.
 3. Compile program with bash build.sh inside container
-4. Run executable with ./build/ir_spec MolJSON/H2.json (or alternative input mol.xyz file)
+4. Run executable with ./build/steepest_descent MolJSON/H2.json (Or other molecule).

-5. Outputs are printed to terminal and saved in HDF5 format in the output directory.
+5. Outputs are printed to terminal and saved in xyz format in the output directory.

-## Geometry Optimizer Instructions

 ### Building the Python Module